 between 0 and max minus one.
 Both rseed and rinter shall return -1 on an error.

-Xn+1 = (a * Xn + c) bitwiseAnd m
+Xn+1 = (a * Xn + b) bitwiseAnd m

 #define MY_RAND_MAX ((1U << 31) - 1)

 Notice the expression for MY_RAND_MAX results in 0x7fffffff, which is the largest positive 32-bit number.
-When you use a bitwise and in the expression

 (1103515245 * rseedv + 12345) & MY_RAND_MAX